haruka-izm/food_tracker/README.md

 # Food Tracker
-Food Tracker is an application to save your food from waisting.
+Food Tracker is an application to save your food from going to waste.

 # Features
  - Create, modify, and delete items
- - Get notifications by email when items are expiring
+ - Get notifications by email when items are close to expiring

 # Contents
  - [Before You Start](#BeforeYouStart)